yofabronecoforo/C6EGHV/README.md

 ## Goody Hut Distribution Slider
 ![Goody Hut Frequency](/IMAGES/Goody_Hut_Distribution.png)

-EGHV provides a slider for decreasing or increasing the relative amount of Goody Huts that will appear on the selected map; this slider defaults to 100%, and adjusts in steps of 25% in a range of 25% - 500%, inclusive.
+EGHV provides a slider for decreasing or increasing the relative amount of Goody Huts that will appear on the selected map; this slider defaults to 100%, and adjusts in increments of 25% in a range of 25% - 500%, inclusive.
 This slider also appears in the picker window.

 ## Reward Roller
 When some rewards are received and have an invalid target, EGHV will use a custom method to randomly select a replacement reward from the pool of available rewards.
 This method is also used to provide a(ny) bonus reward(s) as outlined below.